galaxyproject/training-material/topics/climate/tutorials/fates/tutorial.md

 {:.no_toc}

-We have learnt to run single-point simulations with FATES-CLM through the Galaxy Climate JupyterLab.
+We have learnt to run single-point simulations with FATES-CLM and generate workflows for multi-site scenarios.